NZOI/NZOI.github.io/nzic/faq.md

 Test cases are grouped into test sets.
 To score the points for the set, all test cases must be correct.
 These are often used to prevent lucky guesses of a single test case from scoring any points.

 The result of the submission is shown as a percentage out of 100 on the submission's page.
 However, each problem in the contest will be re-scaled up to its maximum number of points.
 The re-scaled score is shown on the contest page.
 The points scored for each problem in the contest will be rounded down, before being added up to obtain the score for each contestant.

-### What topics might a problem require?

-The answer on problem difficulty gives a general idea of some of the topics relevant to each category.
-The problems and algorithms are based on the IOI syllabus.
-The topics covered are those which can be derived from elementary mathematics, and the main topics relevant to informatics are based on discrete mathematics.
-Topics in the IOI syllabus, but which were not mentioned in the guidelines above may be included in the NZIC if the problem's difficulty matches the category.

-Excluded topics are max-flow, strongly connected components, hash tables, amortized analysis of algorithmic complexity or poorly conditioned problems for floating point numbers.

-Implementation of self-balancing binary search trees are now included.